 Media Bias/Fact Check is a grassroots effort to evaluate news sources by volunteers who are not professional journalists but who are “dedicated to educating the public on media bias and deceptive news practices.”
 You can browse lists of news media agencies that have been labeled as left bias, left-center bias, least biased, right-center bias, right bias and a few other categories.
 You can also search by the name of a news agency to view the full evaluation.

 While being aware of how new agencies have fared in ratings schemes is helpful background, the best way to test the validity of a particular news story is to read about the same topic in a variety of news sources, especially if some of the sources are suspected of a particular bias.
 There are also some great fact-checking tools available to help you identify authoritative sources on a topic.

 Politifact, started in 2007 by Florida’s largest daily newspaper, focuses on rating specific statements made by politicians for accuracy.
-Professional editors and journalists conduct the research and users can browse lists of controversial topics or enter search terms from a recently read news story to access truth-o-meter ratings.
+Professional editors and journalists conduct the research and users can browse lists of controversial topics (click Menu in the upper left) or enter search terms from a recently read news story to access truth-o-meter ratings.
 Editions are available at the national, global and state level for some states, including Colorado.